Tuesday, 21 May 2013

 • Contrer la contre-réforme en matière punitive : comment s'y prendre et comment repenses la réforme de la pénologie canadienne - Hélène Dumont.

-Collection of papers presented at the 2009 CIAJ annual conference held in Ottawa, for judges, practitioners, academics and other professionals interested in these matters.
+Collection of papers presented in Vancouver at the 2010 CIAJ annual conference for judges, practitioners, academics and other professionals.

 Table of contents